defillo/lipo-battery-tester/readme.txt

+License. this project is distributed free for personal use.
+Yhis means that you can produce your own unit(s) but you are not allowed to make a commercial use of this item
+If you want to produce and sell the units, please contact the developer at  defilippi1962@gmail.com

 Assemly is not difficult. care must be taken in welding MCU and FTDI chip For MCU, use hotair if available